Nippon Kaigi

 Nippon Kaigi (日本会議) is Japan's largest ultraconservative and ultranationalist far-right non-governmental organisation and lobbying group.
 It was established in 1997 and has approximately 38,000 to 40,000 members as of 2020.
 (Note: The group influences the legislative and executive branches of the Japanese government through its affiliates.
-Former prime minister Shinzo Abe, an LDP politician, served as a special advisor to the group's parliamentary league.
+Former prime minister and LDP President, Shinzo Abe, served as a special advisor to the group's parliamentary league.
 The group's membership includes grassroots activists as well as national and local politicians; with most of its active members being retired men over 60 years of age as the organisation has faced difficulty attracting young people.)

+The organisation describes its aims as to "change the postwar national consciousness based on the Tokyo Tribunal's view of history as a fundamental problem" and to revise Japan's current constitution, especially Article 9 which forbids the maintenance of a standing army.
+The group also aims to promote "patriotic education" and a nationalist interpretation of State Shinto, negationist views in regards to World War II, and supports official visits to the Yasukuni Shrine by Japanese ministers.
+It also denies that comfort women, recruited by Japan during World War II, were forced to work.

 The group has significant influence in Japanese politics.
-Many ministers and a few prime ministers are included as members, including Sanae Takaichi, Shigeru Ishiba, Tarō Asō, Shinzō Abe and Yoshihide Suga.
+Many current and former ministers and prime ministers have been members, including Sanae Takaichi, Shigeru Ishiba, Tarō Asō, Shinzō Abe and Yoshihide Suga.

-The organisation describes its aims as to "change the postwar national consciousness based on the Tokyo Tribunal's view of history as a fundamental problem" and to revise Japan's current Constitution, especially Article 9 which forbids the maintenance of a standing army.
-The group also aims to promote patriotic education, support official visits to Yasukuni Shrine and promote a nationalist interpretation of State Shinto.
-It also denies that comfort women, recruited by Japan during World War II, were forced to work.

 In the words of Hideaki Kase, an influential member of Nippon Kaigi, "We are dedicated to our conservative cause.
 We are monarchists.
 We are for revising the constitution.
 We are for the glory of the nation."